ronaldahmed/morph-shk/README.md

 ## Cite us

-If you use this tool, please consider citing the following papers
+If you use this tool, please consider citing the following paper

+@inproceedings{cardenas2018morphological,
+  title={A Morphological Analyzer for Shipibo-Konibo}, author={Cardenas, Ronald and Zeman, Daniel}, booktitle={Proceedings of the Fifteenth Workshop on Computational Research in Phonetics, Phonology, and Morphology}, pages={131--139}, year={2018}
+}